GoogleChrome/web.dev/src/site/content/en/learn/css/inheritance/index.md

 } %}
 </figure>

-## Which properties are inheritable?
+## Which properties are inherited by default?

-Not all CSS properties are inheritable, but there are a lot that are.
+Not all CSS properties are inherited by default, but there are a lot that are.
-For reference, here is the entire list of inheritable properties, taken from the W3 reference of all CSS properties:
+For reference, here is the entire list of properties that are inherited by default, taken from the W3 reference of all CSS properties:

 - [azimuth](https://developer.mozilla.org/docs/Web/SVG/Attribute/azimuth)